callisthenes/euterpe/ENCODING.md

 # Plain text format
-The Euterpe texts are encoded in standard Unicode, and contain no explicit markup.
+The Euterpe texts are encoded in standard Unicode.
+To preserve their readbility in the absence of any supporting software they are structured to facilitate parsing and the extraction of the location of any piece of text.
+Although novels, plays or poems etc. have different structures, their referencing systems should be self-evident, and parsers for these different classes of text will be provided in due course, for digestion by commonly used search engines.

 ## Copyright
 All transcriptions (excluding translations) are, unless specified otherwise, licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/legalcode).
 To facilitate reuse, the usual practice of adding the copyright notice at the start of each file has been dispensed with.
 However, this should _not_ be taken to mean that the license does not apply to it.

 ## Format of print editions
 The formatting of print editions is ignored.
 Page divisions are removed and the text is allowed to run continuously.
 Line-breaks and associated hyphens are removed and the words joined up.
 All textual apparatus and notes are removed.
 Only formatting intrinsic to the text, such as poetic lines and paragraphs, is preserved.

-All texts are encoded the same way to facilitate searching.
-Editions using different conventions are modified to conform to the conventions described in this document.

 ## References
 Ancient Greek texts are traditionally subdivided on two or three levels: for example, the familiar 'chapter and verse' of the New Testament is a two-level system.
 However, quite often works are divided by book, chapter and section, for example, in Plato.
 Euterpe follows these conventions because otherwise existing references to classical texts could not be found in the corpus.